 Insurance

-This is an optional wager available to players when the dealer has an Ace showing and the player has a total of 15 or more.
-Players can bet that the dealer’s hidden card is worth 10, making them Blackjack.
+This is an optional wager available to players when the dealer has an Ace showing, and the player has a total of 15 or more.
+Players can bet that the dealer’s hidden card is worth 10, making it Blackjack.

 The maximum bet is usually half of what the player wagered initially.
 Insurance is available before the dealer reveals their hole card.